malyadskaya/VM/README.md

 # Basic vending machine in Python

-In the repository you will find 2 csv and 1 py files used to run the program (Python 3.8 used).
+In the repository you will find 2 csv and main.py, inventory.py and vending_machine.py (Python 3.8 used).

 - [Specification](#specification)
 - [Description](#description)